-In 1789, Lord Dorchester proclaimed that “Those Loyalists who had adhered to the Unity of the Empire, and Joined the Royal Standard in America before the Treaty of Separation in the year 1783, and all their Children and their Descendants by either sex, are to be distinguished by the following Capitals, affixed to their names: ‘U.E.’
-Alluding to their great principle ‘The Unity of the Empire’.”
+“These Loyalists who had adhered to the Unity of the Empire and joined the Royal Standard before the Treaty of Peace in 1783, and all their children and their descendants by either sex are to be distinguished by the following capitals affixed to their names: U.E., alluding to their great principle, the Unity of the Empire.”

 Members of the UELAC are passionate about the history of the Loyalists during the war, their re-settlement and early history in post-war British North America, and their impact on the development of Canada.
 An optional part of membership is to demonstrate Loyalist ancestry, thus confirming their right to have the letters U.E. “affixed to their names” and to recognize a personal connection to a Loyalist.

 In order to fully serve the needs of its members, the UELAC has many local branches, which occupy specific geographical regions in Canada.
 One of these is the St. Lawrence Branch.

 The catchment area of the St. Lawrence Branch covers the Ontario counties of Stormont, Dundas and Glengarry, which border the mighty St. Lawrence River.
 This region overlaps with part of the Loyalist homeland: The first six Royal Townships settled by disbanded Loyalist soldiers and their families starting in 1784.

 We received our branch charter in 1977, surprisingly late given the rich Loyalist history of our area.
 We’re making up for lost time: We hold several meetings a year, including an annual autumnal feast; we publish a quarterly newsletter called The Royal Yorker; and we operate the Loyalist Resource Center.
 Our branch brochure provides additional information.